Rise from the Ruins

 When it came to fighting and sparring in the martial arts schools I attended, the combative was entirely disembodied from the forms; like a warrior’s sword detached from it’s handle.
 Once upon a time a dangerous weapon to be feared, now - a toothless tiger.

 Crossover from form to fighting never existed in the schools that I trained in.
 We would warm-up, practice movements, shadow box, and spar the last few minutes.
 When it came time to spar with classmates, it usually manifested as ‘bad kickboxing’.
-To be fair to these coaches, there passion lied with what they were teaching - forms.
+To be fair to these coaches, their passion lied with what they were teaching - forms.

 I became increasingly frustrated by this over time.
 I would ask myself - “wasn’t the point of martial arts to learn how to defend yourself?
 Wasn’t the ultimate goal to become empowered?
 To know secret ways to disable attackers, fend off bullies, submit miscreants that wish harm upon us, or our family?”
-I was profoundly confused by the training practices I was experiencing versus what I had envisioned martial arts being meant for.
+I was profoundly confused by the training practices I was experiencing, versus what I had envisioned martial arts being meant for.

 Having been in the military for a short period of my life, I was used to an environment built on training for ‘combat’.
 We certainly didn’t pretend to drive tanks, or fly invisible helicopters, fire imaginary bullets downrange, or use toy weapons.
 Lessons on my martial path were not adding up.
+Why was a bulk of my time training martial arts, pretending to fight opponents in the air???

 While I was stationed in Texas, I briefly undertook the study of taekwondo, until my military units’ training schedule was ramped up and I could no longer juggle it in.
 It was enjoyable at the time, but certainly wasn’t my favorite martial art style.
 I had a good teacher, and I enjoyed my time there (however brief), but the art was too simple, and too linear for my taste.
 However, to the instructors credit, in those classes we spent a bulk of our time sparring.